 The product in question is Mario Badescu's Drying Lotion, a cult-favorite pink liquid that's a mixture of calamine and salicylic acid (along with a few other blemish-diminishing ingredients).
 Simply take a cotton swab, submerge into the pink liquid that sits at the bottom of the bottle, and dab directly onto a blemish.
 Leave it on to dry overnight, and wash off in the morning.
 We can assure you that it shrinks the size of blemishes and calms redness kind of dramatically.
 Some people even swear it can make blemishes completely vanish overnight.

 Kylie Jenner certainly agrees with the hype and has been vocal about her love for the product on her app, on Snapchat, and in certain magazines.
 She's even shown her fans how she applies the mixture, like in the image above.

 Lili Reinhart shares a similar love for the product, posting snapshots of her pink-speckled face on her social media channels, like this one above.
 (Friendship spot treatments anyone?
 We're in.)

 Though Bella Hadid has never been photographed applying the product, she also showed some love for it on her Instagram story a couple weeks back by sharing a picture of all the Mario Badescu products she loves most.
-Alongside this very drying lotion was Mario Badescu's famous Aloe, Herb and Rosewater Spray ($7), which is set to launch in a lavender-scented version next month.
+Alongside this very drying lotion was Mario Badescu's famous Aloe, Herb and Rosewater Spray ($7) which also has a lavender-scented version.